Palmont CA– November 2017

 Tax deductible contributions to the “Handy Andy Night Vision” fund may be made by email, Text, Facebook, Visa, App or a personal visit to the church office.

-Their office motto is, “We’ll keep the lights on for you when no one else will”.
+Their motto is, “We’ll keep the lights off for you when no one else will”.

 www.openhandspublications.com Glenn W. Harrell 11-17